Express Inc. (EXPR) Analysis & Forecast for 2022

-Express Inc. (NYSE: EXPR) is -16.56% lower on its value in year-to-date trading and has touched a low of $1.63 and a high of $7.71 in the current 52-week trading range.
+Express Inc. (NYSE: EXPR) is -27.60% lower on its value in year-to-date trading and has touched a low of $1.63 and a high of $7.71 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The EXPR stock was last observed hovering at around $2.30 in the last trading session, with the day’s gains setting it 0.27% off its average median price target of $5.50 for the next 12 months.
-It is also 53.27% off the consensus price target high of $5.50 offered by 2 analysts, but current levels are 53.27% higher than the price target low of $5.50 for the same period.
+The EXPR stock was last observed hovering at around $2.39 in the last trading session, with the day’s loss setting it -0.16% off its average median price target of $5.50 for the next 12 months.
+It is also 59.45% off the consensus price target high of $5.50 offered by 2 analysts, but current levels are 59.45% higher than the price target low of $5.50 for the same period.

 Sponsored